Retail Store Operations: A Guide to Running Multiple Locations

 Product inventory operations manage the merchandise coming into the store.
-Warehouse receivers will accept shipments from vendors, scan the items into inventory, and prepare it to go out onto the retail floor.
+Warehouse receivers will accept vendor shipments, scan the items into inventory, and prepare them to go out onto the retail floor.

 For retailers who also sell products online, this portion of operations will package outgoing shipments to customers.
 If your business offers curbside pickup, your customer service operations will complete the transaction by taking the customer’s purchase to their car and following up.

 Large retail operations administration handles the behind-the-scenes office work at a retail store.
-They will be in regular contact with the owner or home office to coordinate marketing and sales efforts across multiple locations.
+They will regularly contact the owner or home office to coordinate marketing and sales efforts across multiple locations.

-The buying office and marketing department are usually part of this team as well.
+The buying office and marketing department are also usually part of this team.

 People in retail administration sometimes provide basic human resources services for your retail employees.
 They also process payroll details to your home office or payroll service.

 Store managers and assistant managers handle the day-to-day tasks that keep the store running efficiently.
 They handle serious customer service issues and are responsible for hiring and training new employees.

 They also handle reconciling the cash registers at the end of the day and any bank deposits that need to be made the following day.